Money for Ukraine tops G7 agenda; inflation, food a concern

 "Ukraine is overshadowing these meetings.
 But there are other issues that must be discussed," a G7 official, who asked not to be named, said, adding that debt, international taxation, climate change and global health were all up for debate.

-Japan will double its aid for Ukraine to $600 million to help it cover its near-term needs, Prime Minister Fumio Kishida told reporters on Thursday.
+Japan on Thursday pledged to double its aid for Ukraine to $600 million to help it cover its near-term needs.

 The EU executive also proposed to set up a fund of unspecified size of grants and loans for Ukraine, possibly jointly borrowed by the EU, to pay for its post-war reconstruction.